aye20/aws-fpga/SDAccel/docs/Create_Runtime_AMI.md

 ````

 * Copy xlnxrte directory created to /home/ec2-user/ on your Runtime Instance.
-* Reboot your Runtime Instance to ensure all upgrades are running.

 ## 3. Install Runtime Drivers and run your FPGA accelerated application on your Runtime Instance.
 * Log back on to the Runtime Instance: